Devanshukoli/my-odinproject-journey/log.md

 - Also practiced a bit.

 ## Date: 12-Jan-2025
-- today I took day off.
+- today I took day off. first I thought I don't want to lose my daily commiting.
+But then realized it contains most important resources, which need quite time to gobble up.